AntsInMyEy3sJohnson/TLS4Developers_Workshop/java-samples/exercise-a2/README.md

 directory, i. e. on the same directory level where this README is located):

 `$ mvn spring-boot:run`

+(The command was run using the natively installed Maven here, but if you don't have Maven installed locally and also don't feel inclined to install it, you might just as well make use of the provided Maven wrapper like so:
+`$ ./mvnw spring-boot:run`)

 Once the application has started, open a browser and point it to _http://localhost:8080_ -- this will trigger a small piece of